Tools Every AI Eval Engineer Should Know in 2026

 2. Evaluation Frameworks & Experimentation

-Let’s break down the real platforms dominating each category.
+Let’s break down the real platforms dominating each category in 2026.

 Testing generative AI is fundamentally different from traditional software testing.
 Outputs are probabilistic, not deterministic.
 You measure quality, not just correctness.